vjumpkung/sd-scripts/README.md

 This repository contains training, generation and utility scripts for Stable Diffusion.

-## Disclaimer
+## About This Fork

-- This fork is try to seperate CLIP-L and CLIP-G learning rate and CLIP-G can disable training now see Recent Updates for details

-- Repo นี้ใช้เพื่อการทดลองแยก CLIP-L กับ CLIP-G ในการเทรน LoRA บน SDXL เท่านั้น
+- SDXL CLIP-G (TE2) learning rate can be separated from CLIP-L (TE1).
+- Network args for disabled CLIP-G when create network.lora module.
+- Port LoRA GGPO from Flux.1 to SD1.5 and SDXL.
+- Dreambooth Folder Based bucket resolution for when training in each steps will get same class for better training with many concepts.

 ## FLUX.1 and SD3 training (WIP)